jamesottaway/RuleSet.cs/README.md

 The `When` method is called on a `RuleSet` to define the `Condition` for a given `Rule`. `When` method returns a builder object which lets us finish building a `Rule` by calling the `Then` method.

-If a simple equality check against each generic input type is all that is required, `When` accepts an instance of each generic input type `T1`, `T2` up to `TN`, and generates the required `Func<T1,T2,…,TN,bool>` method for you, using an equality comparison on each object.

 In the case of more advanced logic being required to evaluate the `Condition` being defined, your own `Func<T1,T2,…,TN,bool>` can be supplied, which allows